gotfrog/celpol/HHSProposal.md

 > explicit exceptions to permit the coverage of such items and services as EHB for other medical
 > conditions, and what those conditions are, for potential inclusion in finalizing as part of this rule.

+We should not be defining exceptions that would be used to discriminate against trans kids

 ### Third Question:
 > we seek comment on whether additional program integrity measures are necessary to
 > ensure Federal subsidies do not continue to fund sex-trait modification if this proposal is
 > finalized.

+No we need this care.

 ## Why I am asking you to do this:
 Relevant to what we can do, when Ohio proposed a similar set of laws, they were defeated via the comment period.
 You can do the same here.